Faangorithm/Common/README.md

 ## 3. Commit

-You have to write down in English.
+Commits must be written in English.

 ## 4. Pull-request

-Pull-request is not different other projects.
+Rule of pull-requests is not different from other projects.

-Such as Fork, Pull, Commit, Push, PR.
+Just fork the project, add a new file, and send a PR to the master branch.

+Accepted PRs will be merged by rebase.